Aniruddh-0701/Python_Programming_Notes/.ipynb_checkpoints/Practice_code2-checkpoint.md

 **Q4:** Write a program to get the age of the user and print if he is eligible to vote.
 **Condition:**
-A person is elgible to vote if his/her age is greater than or equal to 18
+A person is eligible to vote if his/her age is greater than or equal to 18
 >Sample1:
 I/P: 10
 O/P: Ineligible